Paul Laurence Dunbar High School (Lexington, Kentucky): Governance

+The school is one of six high schools in the Fayette County Public Schools district.

 History

 Pre-history (1922–1967)

 The Dunbar High School was a segregated public high school for African-American students founded in 1922, and located at 545 North Upper Street in the Northside neighborhood in Lexington.
 It was named after the 19th century African-American poet and writer, Paul Laurence Dunbar, whose parents were from Kentucky.
 The Bearcats were the schools mascot, and the school colors were red and black (and green and white during the 1940s).
 In 1953, the Russell School, another segregated public school for African American students, was located on the same block and they shared a field.

 When Fayette County's schools integrated, Dunbar High was closed in 1967, with its students being bused to four previously segregated white schools.

 The building of the original high school at 545 North Upper Street has since been converted to the Dunbar Community Center, which serves myriad cultural, educational and recreational needs for the city of Lexington.
 The Dunbar Community Center is operated by the city's department of Parks and Recreation.